craftcms/docs/docs/3.x/extend/README.md

 - They can be installed/trialed/purchased from the Craft Plugin Store.
 - They can make database changes when installed, updated, or uninstalled.
-- They get their own settings page within the Settings section of the Control Panel.
+- They get their own settings page within the Settings section of the control panel.
 - They can be enabled/disabled by an admin, without running any Composer commands.

 If the thing you want to build would benefit from those features, make it a plugin.
 Otherwise, a module might be better.